unicef/giga-spatial/README.md

 ### Key Capabilities
 1. **Spatial Context Enrichment**:
-   - Automatic attribution of geospatial variables to school locations.
+   - Automatic attribution of geospatial variables to school locations
-   - Contextual layers for environmental, infrastructural, and socioeconomic factors.
+   - Contextual layers for environmental, infrastructural, and socioeconomic factors
-   - Multi-resolution data availability for different analytical needs.
+   - Multi-resolution data availability for different analytical needs
+   - Support for both point and polygon-based enrichment

 2. **Mapping to Grid or POI Locations**:
-   - Map geospatial data to grid cells for scalable analysis.
+   - Map geospatial data to grid cells for scalable analysis
-   - Map data to POI locations for detailed, location-specific insights.
+   - Map data to POI locations for detailed, location-specific insights
+   - Support for chained enrichment using multiple datasets
+   - Built-in support for administrative boundary annotations

 ---

 ## Why Use GigaSpatial?
-- **Efficient Geospatial Handling**: Streamline the process of downloading, processing, and analyzing geospatial data.
+- **Efficient Geospatial Handling**: Streamline the process of downloading, processing, and analyzing geospatial data
-- **Scalable Analysis**: Map data to grid cells or POI locations for both scalable and detailed insights.
+- **Scalable Analysis**: Map data to grid cells or POI locations for both scalable and detailed insights
-- **Open Source**: Contribute to and benefit from a collaborative, transparent, and innovative geospatial toolset.
+- **Open Source**: Contribute to and benefit from a collaborative, transparent, and innovative geospatial toolset
+- **Modern Architecture**: Built with maintainability and extensibility in mind, featuring:
+  - Base handler orchestration for unified lifecycle management
+  - Dedicated reader classes for major datasets
+  - Modular source resolution for flexible data access
+  - Comprehensive error handling and logging

 ## Why Open Source?